bergie/bergie.github.com/_posts/2013-08-12-noflo-jekyll.md

 Since we're very much a NoFlo shop, it felt natural to take Jekyll as sort of a specification, and reimplement it using FBP techniques.
 Initially this was an internal effort, but then we decided, very much in the nature of [GitHub's "open source (nearly) everything"](http://tom.preston-werner.com/2011/11/22/open-source-everything.html) philosophy, that this should be opened as well.

-I got noflo-jekyll into a running state pretty in about a week, and then moved my attention to other things we needed to build.
+I got noflo-jekyll into a running state in about a week, and then moved my attention to other things we needed to build.
 And so the finishing touches and a public release were postponed to a better day.

 As it happens, [Jekyll development resumed](http://blog.parkermoore.de/2013/05/06/jekyll-1-dot-0-released/) pretty soon after that.
 But there are still many reasons why noflo-jekyll can be quite cool.